fakereplace/fakereplace/README.md

 Using the maven plugin
 ----------------------

+You will need to tell Fakereplace to start the socket server to be notified of changes.
+To do this add the 'server' option to the fakereplace option string (e.g. ``-javaagent:/path/to/fakereplace.jar=server`).

+You should see the following on startup:

+`
+Fakereplace listening on port 6555
+`

 To actually a hot deployment via the maven plugin add the following to your projects pom.xml: